gitorious/gitorious-proto/README.md

 Any non 200 HTTP status will deny the access to the requested repository.

+## Hooks

+`hooks` directory contains all git hooks that Gitorious uses for authorizing and processing pushes.

+### pre-receive

+TODO: describe

+    GET $GITORIOUS_INTERNAL_API_URL/hooks/pre-receive?...

+### update

+`update` hook is currently not used by Gitorious for anything special.
+The only thing it does is delegating to the custom update hook (if any).

+### post-update

+`post-update` hook's job is calling `git update-server-info` in order to prepare a packed repository for use over dumb transports.

+### post-receive

+TODO: describe

+    GET $GITORIOUS_INTERNAL_API_URL/hooks/post-receive?...

 ## Development

-`gitorious-proto` is written in Go language and you need a working Go environment to run and compile the code.
-Once it's there clone the repository:
+As `gitorious-proto` is mostly written in Go language (except hooks) you need a working Go environment to run and compile the code.
+Once it's there clone the repository like this:

     mkdir -p $GOPATH/src/gitorious.org/gitorious
     git clone https://gitorious.org/gitorious/gitorious-proto.git $GOPATH/src/gitorious.org/gitorious/gitorious-proto

+You don't need proper Go environment to work hooks though.

 ## License